My [Short] Story

 Gabriella Volpe, B.Ed.

 Educational Consultant for homeschooling families with a focus on special needs; Certified Teacher; mom of a homeschooler with global developmental delays

 - significant work experience with children with Autism, Asperger’s Syndrome, Cerebral Palsy, ADD/ADHD, Dysgraphia, learning disabilities, developmental delays, speech and language difficulties

 - IEP preparation

-- modification of curriculum to meet individual needs
+- modification of the curriculum to meet individual needs

 - adapting to diverse learning styles